anno-domini-207/auto-diff/docs/source/software_organization.rst

 ---------
 Details on how to install our package are included in the section, `How to use Anno Domini <https://cs207-finalproject-group15.readthedocs.io/en/latest/how_to_use.html>`_.

-We use Git to develop the package; after we notice that the package is mature, we follow instructions `here <https://python\-packaging.readthedocs.io/en/latest/>`_ to package our code and distribute it on PyPi.
+We use Git to develop the package; we follow instructions `here <https://python\-packaging.readthedocs.io/en/latest/>`_ to package our code and distribute it on PyPi.
 Instead of using a framework such as PyScaffold, we will adhere to the proposed directory structure.
 We provide necessary documentation via .rst files (rendered through Sphinx) to provide a clean, readable format on Github.